 - 1. Independent Study- During the senior year cannot be done for required credits unless it has administrative approval.
-All tutoring and Independent Study must have the appropriate Educational Options form on file and be pre-approved by the administration. - 2.
+All tutoring and Independent Study must have the appropriate Educational Options form on file and be pre-approved by the administration.
+Educational Options form and details can be found on the BWHS School Counseling website. - 2.
 Any students participating in the graduation ceremony are required to have completed all graduation requirements prior to the graduation practice.